simple fixed-width integers

 Slices support two main syntaxes:

 The latter syntax is more convenient when dealing with fixed-width fields.
-Both of the slice arguments may be omitted, in which case they will default to the LSB and MSB of the FixedInt respectively.
+Either of the slice arguments may be omitted, in which case they will default to the LSB and MSB of the FixedInt respectively.